Eirenaside159/markdown-plus-plus/README.md

 The easiest way to get started—no installation required!

 1. Visit <a href="https://markdown-plus-plus.com/" style="text-decoration:none;">markdown-plus-plus.com</a>
-2. Click "Select Folder" and choose your Markdown files directory
+2. Click "Try Demo" to explore without selecting files, or "Select Folder" to work with your own files
-3. Grant browser permission to access the folder
+3. Grant browser permission to access the folder (if using your own files)
 4. Start editing!

 **Note:** All processing happens in your browser.
 Your files never leave your computer.